 This 1.5km walk is flat and easy to do with kids – and there is a choice of little swimming holes along the way, which are signposted from the walking track.
 We stopped at one and had it entirely to ourselves!

 Florence Falls is a spectacular swimming hole with two high cascading waterfalls plunging into it.
 It is a popular spot and with reason – it really is beautiful, surrounding by lush forest.
 They’ve even built some sturdy steps to make getting into the water easy!

-We saw lots of fish in the crystal clear water here, so bring a mask and snorkel or goggles for your kids.
+We saw lots of fish in the crystal clear water here, so bring a mask and snorkel for your kids.
 Also bring a pool noodle or inflatable for young kids, as it is a fair swim across the swimming hole.